cjdbarlow/Part-One/respiration.md

     Typically **-3cmH<sub>2</sub>O** at FRC
 * This changes the degree of inflation at FRC
   * Apical alveoli are maximally inflated
-  * Basal alveoli are hardly inflated
+  * Basal alveoli are relatively deflated
-* During inspiration, the pleural pressure changes evenly throughout the lung, however the basal alveoli are better ventilated because they have greater compliance
+* During inspiration, the pleural pressure changes evenly throughout the lung, however the basal alveoli are better ventilated because their compliance is increased (due to lower resting volume)

 ##Inspiration
 * Diaphragmatic and external intercostal/accessory muscle contraction causes an increase in the volume of the thorax